AmnaaYaseen/Python-Mini-Projects/README.md

 ## Requirements
 - Python 3.x

-## License
-This project is open-source and available under the MIT License.

 ## Contributions
 Feel free to contribute to these projects by submitting pull requests or reporting issues!

+This project is available to all.